kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Trish always sounds severely traumatized to me; in writing, in speaking.
 - What hell did she and her family go through, something she's alluding to here?
 And was it at all necessary?
-- My view is that without the mousse's decades-old choke-hold on the British, no.
+- My view is that without the mousse's decades-old choke-hold on the British, it would have been totally unnecessary.

 ## So, Janet, asks me to run an X Space about hacking